 How Does Outpatient Detox Work?

 Our outpatient detox program starts with a thorough assessment by Coastal Detox’s medical staff.
-Doctors review medical history, vital signs, and various tests to determine if outpatient detox is recommended.
+Doctors review medical history, vital signs, and tests to determine if outpatient detox is recommended.
 Medication-assisted treatment may be provided, depending on the facility.
-Once detox type is determined for the individual, they are prescribed medical treatment of withdrawal symptoms in conjunction with weekly clinical counseling sessions.
+Once the detox type is defined for the individual, they are prescribed medical treatment for withdrawal symptoms in conjunction with weekly clinical counseling sessions.
 Following the completion of detox treatment, Coastal Detox will provide each client with an addiction treatment plan.
-This includes referrals to either an intensive or a less intensive substance abuse counseling program depending on the individual patient’s needs.
+This includes referrals to either an intensive or a less intensive substance abuse counseling program, depending on the individual patient’s needs.

 Who Should Consider Outpatient Detox?

-Anyone that is not suffering from a long-term, severe addiction can generally qualify for outpatient detox.
-Also, if someone is abusing substances such as alcohol or opioids it is often recommended that they attend an inpatient detox facility, as those substances often have high relapse rates.
+Anyone who is not suffering from a long-term, severe addiction can generally qualify for outpatient detox.
+Also, if someone is abusing substances such as alcohol or opioids, it is often recommended that they attend an inpatient detox facility, as those substances usually have high relapse rates.

-If you believe that you qualify for outpatient detox, we can help you make that determination.
-At Coastal Detox we will always try to work with you on creating the best-structured detox plan but keep in mind we factor in what is best for your long-term recovery first and foremost.
+We can help you determine whether you qualify for outpatient detox.
+At Coastal Detox, we will always try to work with you on creating the best-structured detox plan, but keep in mind that we factor in what is best for your long-term recovery first and foremost.

 How Long Does Outpatient Detox Last?